mpcooper23/function-master-copy/README.md

 # Part 2 - Function Master

 ## Review Questions from Module One Handbook?
- - what can we `typeof` ?
+ - what can we `typeof` ? simple data
- - what can't we `typeof` ?
+ - what can't we `typeof` ? objects
- - how do we check those things?
+ - how do we check those things? isObject()
  - Array.isArray()
  - null === null